 He developed mental illness issues in the nineties, which plagued him for that decade until he could be stabilized.
 However, these issues led to some of the most intriguing and profound insights of his intellectual life, which are detailed in Sex and God and Other Essays, as well as in an upcoming autobiographical novel entitled Opting Out.

 In the years leading up to his move to New York, Bill gradually approached Leatherculture.
 He finally studied Leather and SM with a brilliant Master in Buffalo.
 It was here that he acquired the name “pup.”
-He maintains a keen interest and love for Leather, but no longer lives the scene hardcore.
+He maintains a keen interest and love for Leather.
+Leather inhabits his soul like his homosexuality inhabits his soul, but he no longer lives the scene hardcore.

 In 1994, pup met Mr. Ewing, Boss, during the most intense play weekend of their lives. pup moved in shortly thereafter.
 Boss and pup have been contented, fulfilled partners for twenty-four years.